Raden Saleh: Studies in Europe

-Return to the Dutch East Indies
+Return to the Dutch East Indies/Indonesia

 Raden Saleh returned to Dutch East Indies in 1852, after living in Europe for 20 years.
 He worked as conservator for the colonial collection of government art, and acted as court painter to the Governors-General.
 He also painted portraits of members of the colonial elite – European administrators, the Javanese priyayi or the Peranakan Chinese 'Cabang Atas' – as well as landscapes.
 Returning to Java, he expressed his uneasiness of living in the colonies, stating that "here, people only talks about coffee and sugar, then sugar and coffee" in one of his letters.

 Upon returning, he married a wealthy Indo heiress of part-German extraction, Constancia von Mansfeld.
 His new wife financed the construction of Saleh's landhuis or country house on the private domain (particuliere land) that the couple had acquired, Cikini.
 Saleh's house was inspired architecturally by Callenberg Castle where he had stayed during his European travels c.
 1844.
 Surrounded by vast grounds, most of them were converted into public gardens in 1862, and were closed in the turn of the century.
 In 1960, the Taman Ismail Marzuki was built in the former gardens.
-The house itself is still used today as a PGI Cikini Hospital building.
+The house itself is still used today as a PGI Cikini Hospital and its name is immortalized in a street near the hospital.

-On his first wife's death, Saleh remarried to a young aristocratic woman of Yogyakarta Sultanate, Raden Ayu Danudirdja, in 1867 and subsequently moved to Bogor, where he rented a house near the Bogor Botanical Gardens with a view of Mount Salak.
+On his first wife's death, Saleh remarried to a young aristocratic woman of the Yogyakarta Sultanate, Raden Ayu Danudirdja, in 1867 and subsequently moved to Bogor, where he rented a house near the Bogor Botanical Gardens with a view of Mount Salak.
 He later took his wife to travel in Europe, visiting countries such as the Netherlands, France, Germany, and Italy.
 His wife however contracted an illness while in Paris, the exact illness is still not known, and was so severe that they both immediately returned to Bogor.
 She died on 31 July 1880, following her husband's death three months earlier.

 Death

-On Friday morning, 23 April, 1880, Saleh suddenly fell sick.
-He claimed that he was poisoned by one of his servants, and subsequently died; however post-mortem examination showed that his circulatory system was disrupted due to a clot near his heart.
+On 23 April 1880, Saleh suddenly fell sick.
+He claimed that he was poisoned by one of his servants, and subsequently died, as such it was reported in the Java-Bode newspaper, 24 April, 1880; however post-mortem examination showed that his circulatory system was disrupted due to a clot near his heart.
 Saleh was buried two days later in Kampung Empang, Bogor.
-As reported in Javanese Bode newspaper, 28 April 1880, his funeral was "attended by various landheeren [landlords] and Dutch officials, and even by curious students from nearby school."
+As reported in the Java-Bode, 28 April 1880, his funeral was "attended by various landheeren [landlords] and Dutch officials, and even by curious students from nearby school."